Somatic variant detection

 Notes

-In contrast to the germline variant caller (Germline variant detection), the somatic variant caller makes no assumptions about the ploidy of a sample, and thus allows for sensitive detection of variant alleles at any, and low, frequencies.
+In contrast to the germline variant caller (Germline variant detection), the somatic variant caller makes no assumptions about the ploidy of a sample, and thus allows for sensitive detection of variant alleles at low frequencies.

 For insertions only, unaligned ends that are shorter than the full insertion, but matches the insertion sequence, contribute to the count and coverage.